About Us

 Lucy Moore Memorial Park

-The river side tongue of the park is now essentially weed free and is in “maintain” mode.
-The area off Warkworth St is also under action and is gradually emerging from the ivy, tradescantia, morning glory, etc. The closed section beyond the new Watercare site is still unattended.
-There is a closed bush walk that runs from the Watercare site up to Alnwick St that is gradually being exposed and possibilities for re-opening will be reviewed with Council.
+Our volunteers have been working in this park for several years and parts are now essentially weed free and in “maintain” mode.
+The closed section of track is also under action and is gradually emerging from the climbing asparagus, agapanthus, ivy, tradescantia, morning glory, jasmine, etc. There is a closed bush walk that runs from the Watercare site up to Alnwick St that is gradually being exposed and possibilities for re-opening will be reviewed with Council.
 Bamboo is being cleared down near the flying fox.
-Springboard who have offered 3-4 volunteers to come and help.
-Pest control efforts are producing modest results – mainly rats.
+Pest control efforts are ongoing.

 Kowhai Park